 The endless post-processing possibilities must be bewildering to photographers who didn’t shoot film – unless they have a very focussed vision of what kind of work they want to produce.
 For me, I still see colour and light – both the amount of light and the tone – as pointers to shooting a certain kind of stock.

 While I am thinking about these things when I’m on assignment, it’s when I’m editing a final select of images for a story that certain colours, tones and light (hopefully) lead me to think about how I would have used a particular stock for that assignment.

-On the day I took the image above, there was a blown-out, hazy sky, and despite the colourful orange garb of the monks, to me this was always going to be a day for slightly grainy black and white, probably shot on ISO 400 film.
+On the day I took the image above in Luang Prabang, there was a blown-out, hazy sky, and despite the colourful orange garb of the monks, to me this was always going to be a day for slightly grainy black and white, probably shot on ISO 400 film from Ilford or Kodak Professional Tri-X 400 – which is still available!
 These days, this look is easy to achieve in the ‘darkroom’ of any post-processing software.
 And this is how I’d send it to a publisher.
 I say ‘easy’, but I have spent a long time tweaking the settings for each ‘film stock’ in the software package so my photos look a little more hand printed.